ianjrobertson/ianjrobertson/posts/land-of-milk-and-honey.md

 > 16 For before the child shall know to refuse the evil, and choose the good, the land that thou abhorrest shall be forsaken of both her kings.

 Part of the description of Immanuel is that he will eat Butter and Honey.
 The footnote for verse 15 says, "Curd and honey—the only foods available to the poor at times."
 Curd here is interpreted as a kind of cheese like goat curd.
+Isaiah is prophesying about three sons that he will name.
+Immanuel means God among us, and alludes to the idea of God remaining with Israel despite hardship or affliction.

+I think the idea of butter and honey refers to the humble disposition of the son.
+Because they come from humble circumstances and are fed with butter and honey, it implies they are removed from the pride and vices of the world, and will "refuse the evil, to choose the good."

+Additionally, this verse has messianic interpretations, and I connect it with another prophecy in Isaiah 53: "he hath no form nor comeliness; and when we shall see him, there is no beauty that we should desire him."
+I think the idea of Immanuel eating butter and honey also is connected to the savior coming from humble and poor circumstances.

 Therefore for my project, I decided a way I could come to appreciate Isaiah and his prophecies was to experience what they meant more literally by making goat curd and honey!
 I selected two recipes for [goat curd](https://downloads.bbc.co.uk/berkshire/pdf/goats.curd.pdf) and [date honey](https://forward.com/food/recipes/330691/homemade-date-honey-a-sweet-sticky-take-on-one-of-the-7-species/).

 ### Part 1: The Goat Curd

 I used goat milk I was able to purchase at Smiths.
 I was supposed to use full-fat, but all that was available was low-fat.
-The first step was to simmer the goat curd until it reached 80&deg;C. At this point I added 80ml of lemon juice and allowed the milk to curdle.
+The first step was to simmer the goat milk until it reached 80&deg;C. At this point I added 80ml of lemon juice and allowed the milk to curdle.
 It got slightly thicker at this point.

 <img src="/isaiah-images/IMG_3054.HEIC.jpg" alt="Goat Milk" width="400" height="auto" />